 With the current push to make all vehicles electric, what does this mean for RVers who need a powerful truck to tow their travel trailer or fifth wheel?
-Can electric-powered engines meet the demand of long RV trips?
+Can electric-powered engines meet the demand for long RV trips?

 These questions are a hot topic in the RV world, and this article is going to sort out all the latest information on how EV trucks will affect the RV industry.

 Before you stress about what types of trucks will be available so you can continue to camp and RV as usual, stay here to learn what is going on behind the scenes with truck manufacturers to make camping enthusiasts happy!

 Some states, like California, have mandates that after 2035 no petroleum-fuel vehicles can be sold.
 To work with these types of mandates for EV vehicles, GM and Ford say they won’t continue to manufacture gas or diesel vehicles after this date.

 While theoretically, the mandate seems like a good idea for the environment, what does this pose for the recreational vehicle industry that relies on long-range, powerful trucks to tow their camping trailers?